prowler-cloud/prowler/README.md

 ## Third Party Integrations

-### AWS Security Hub

-There is a blog post about that integration in the AWS Security blog here <https://aws.amazon.com/blogs/security/use-aws-fargate-prowler-send-security-configuration-findings-about-aws-services-security-hub/>

 ### Telegram

 Javier Pecete has done an awesome job integrating Prowler with Telegram, you have more details here <https://github.com/i4specete/ServerTelegramBot>